t1nfoil/sonarbcd/README.md

 - **-outputdir**: Specifies the directory to output the generated files.
 Default is `./generated-labels`.

 - **-checkcsv**: When set, performs basic checks on the CSV file for errors.

+- **-zipname**: When set, the name of the zipfile to generate (without the .zip extension), in the output directory.
+Defaults to generated-labels

 ### Usage Example ###